zhenwang9102/zhenwang9102.github.io/_pages/about.md

 -->

 # News
 - 05/2021: Our team has been selected to participate in the [<span style="color:red">Alexa Prize TaskBot Challenge</span>](https://developer.amazon.com/alexaprize) as one of 10 teams over 125 applications initiated from 15 countries!
-Looking forward to building a smart dialogue system to guide users through [complex, multi-step plans (e.g., Cooking and DIY) via multimodal interactions](https://www.amazon.science/academic-engagements/amazon-launches-new-alexa-prize-taskbot-challenge).
+Looking forward to building a smart dialogue system to guide users through [complex, multi-step plans (e.g., Cooking and DIY tasks) via multimodal interactions](https://www.amazon.science/academic-engagements/amazon-launches-new-alexa-prize-taskbot-challenge).
 - 05/2021: Start Research Intern at Microsoft Research!
 Excited to work with [Dr. Nebojsa Jojic](https://www.microsoft.com/en-us/research/people/jojic/) on Conditional Text Generation!
 - 03/2021: Invited to serve as a PC member of EMNLP 2021.
 - 03/2021: Attend WSDM 2021 virtually and present our work on [modeling context pair interaction and learning graph pair emebddings](https://dl.acm.org/doi/10.1145/3437963.3441744).